ITR13/ITR-sMelonCameras/README.md

 ### Contact
 To request a feature, either open an issue on github, or send me a DM on discord @ ITR#2941 Pull-requests are also greatly appreciated

+Note that this mod also works in other games than vrchat.